ATHLETICS

 Soccer (or "football") traces its roots back to ancient civilizations, including those in Greece and South America.
 Today, it is the world's most popular sport and a tool for developing student-athletes by promoting endurance, coordination, teamwork, and strategic thinking.
 As with all sports at The Wilberforce School, athletes and coaches in the soccer program are committed to the common goals of developing disciples of Christ through the tool of athletics; training athletes toward the pursuit of victory in the arena, growin ,lpg more virtuous in that pursuit; and competing in a manner worthy of the gospel.
 Both the Middle and Upper School Soccer teams compete with local area private and public school programs.
 In 2024, the US Boys soccer team made its first appearance in the NJSIAA Non-Public Boys soccer tournament, beating the #2 seed in the first round and advancing to the quarterfinal round - a first in school history.
 Pre-Season: August 18 - August 29 (Monday-Friday 8:00-10:00am)

-Steve McLean Steve is an avid athlete, coach, and sports fan.
+Steve McLean Steve is in his third year coaching at Wilberforce and his second as head coach of the middle school boys team.
+Steve is an avid athlete, coach, and sports fan.
 He stays fit playing soccer, tennis, basketball, golf, table tennis, backyard football, and whatever else involves a ball.
-Steve is the assistant coach of the middle school soccer teams (mainly the girls’, but also the boys’ team), for which two of his children play.
 Steve played soccer and tennis for Ramapo High School (Franklin Lakes, NJ), which has perennially been one of New Jersey’s most successful high school sports programs.
-In addition to coaching at Wilberforce, Steve coaches for Princeton Little League, with experience from tee ball (4-6 years old) through intermediate (11-13 years old).
-During his off hours, Steve can be found with his family, cheering for the Yankees, Giants, Rangers,Knicks, and, recently, Inter Miami CF. Steve delights in seeing his teams play with a strong competitive spirit while honoring God through their sportsmanship and sacrificial commitment to teammates.
-Steve and his wife Sarah have four children at the school.
+In addition to coaching at Wilberforce, Steve has coached for Princeton Little League, with experience from tee ball (4-6 years old) through intermediate (11-13 years old).
+During his off-field hours, Steve can be found with his family, cheering for the Yankees, Giants, Rangers, Knicks, and the U.S. Men’s and Women’s National Soccer Teams.
+He also serves as Music Director at Jacob’s Well Community Church.
+Steve delights in seeing his teams play with a strong competitive spirit while honoring God through their sportsmanship and sacrificial commitment to teammates.
+Steve and his wife, Sarah, have four children.

 Mike Cottone Mike serves as the assistant coach of the middle school boys soccer team at Wilberforce.
 He played soccer in his younger years, then baseball and football through high school, and continues to enjoy the thrill of competitive sports.
 He stays active playing tennis, skiing, and mountain biking, and enjoys watching a wide variety of live sporting events.
 Mike values the opportunity to invest in the lives of his players as they grow both in skill and character as young Christian men.
 He and his wife, Taryn, have two children at the school. |